TheodoreBellas/cinTile/README.md

 It's also been modified such that now, when you open the grid window (via hotkey), it only opens on the active monitor- as opposed to all of them, which I believe may have been<sup>*</sup> the source of some issues.

+It's now also possible to switch between grid options via hotkey, using (non-numpad) number keys 1-4!

 <sub><sub>* But I'm also wrong, like... *all* the time.
 For further reference, see my stock portfolio and/or sportsbook.</sub></sub>